 Gin is a spirit flavored with any number of botanicals including cardamom, coriander, angelica, and citrus peels, but the only one required to be present is juniper berry [that has been used in alcoholic beverages for thousands of years].
 Whether bold and forest-forward or light and floral, the aromatic complexity of gin makes it the reigning choice for cocktails.

 Cognac is aged French grape brandy made using traditional methods according to exacting regulations.
 The spirit can showcase the unique terroir of the region in which the grapes are grown or the mastery of the art of blending.

 Rum is made from sugarcane byproducts including molasses and can be produced anywhere in the world.
 Unaged or aged, distilled for mixability in cocktails or for sipping on the rocks or neat, rum is as varied as the places it is made.

 Vodka can be made from grains, grapes, potatoes, or anything else that ferments, as long as it is distilled to nearly pure alcohol before being filtered and diluted.
 What makes each vodka unique is the texture, body, and flavor of the base material that reveals itself.

-Pisco is grape brandy from Peru or Chile.
-The two countries differ in their traditions, and in Peru eight specific grape varietals are permitted to be fermented then distilled in pot stills only a single time.
+Pisco is grape brandy from Peru.
+In Peru eight specific grape varietals are permitted to be fermented then distilled in pot stills only a single time.
 Peruvian pisco is not aged in oak barrels, allowing the floral aromatics of individual grape varietals to shine in a “puro” bottling or when blended into an “acholado” to support cocktails such as the famous Pisco Sour.